saulceja08/sql-notes/Examples.md

 # SQL Query Examples 📊

 This page provides practical examples of common SQL queries, with questions and their corresponding solutions.
-Note: Reference the Database Schema Diagram
+Note: Reference the Database Schema Diagram.
+Multiple solutions accepted

-## 🔍 Basic Queries
+## 🔍 Basic Query solutions

 ### 1. **Show first name, last name, and gender of patients whose gender is 'M'**